microverseinc/ror-social-scaffold/README.md

-# Scaffold for social media app with Ruby on Rails
+# Scaffold for social media app with Ruby on Rails.

 > This repo includes intial code for social media app with basic styling.
 Its purpose is to be a starting point for Microverse students.